Measure performance and set targets

 Guide

-Measuring your business performance and setting targets are important processes for helping your business to grow.
-Many small businesses can run themselves quite comfortably without much formal measurement or target-setting.
-However, growing businesses need to control these processes, especially if they want to:
+Measuring business performance and setting targets are essential for growth.
+While many small businesses operate comfortably without formal measurement or target-setting, expanding businesses must control these processes.
+This is especially true if they want to:

 • appoint new managers or directors